Welcome to the new student guide to academic registration. Here we’ll provide practical advice about the curriculum you’ll engage in here at UMW.

 During your first semester at UMW, you will take your First-Year Seminar (FSEM) class.
 FSEMs cover unique topics and involve multiple speaking, research, and writing assignments that prepare you for academic success.
 Your FSEM course will determine the residence hall in which you live, allowing you to live, learn, and engage with a common group of students.
 Learn more about your FSEM class topics by reading the FSEM Courses guide.

-First, many of you will have ideas on what you’d like to major in.
 A major is a collection of specialized courses in a single discipline (or a small collection of disciplines) which will give you deep knowledge in a subject.
-You can view a complete list of majors offered here at UMW by following that link which takes you over to the online Undergraduate Academic Catalog site.
+You can view a complete list of majors offered at UMW by following viewing the online Undergraduate Academic Catalog site.

 Another hot area of interest for new students is our variety of programs leading to teacher licensure.
 You can read advice about planning your course schedule as a prospective teacher licensure candidate by following the link to Education Programs at UMW.
 Additional information provided by UMW’s College of Education describes the many programs available for future teachers.